Recommendations

 Daniel Smith Extra Fine Watercolors

-While there is no problem with using synthetic pigments to enhance a 'mineral', they have always maintained (and continue to, despite the evidence) that these paints are made with pure stones and this is downright unethical.
+While there is no problem with using synthetic pigments to enhance a 'mineral', they have never handled the customer enquiries well regarding this subject.
+They maintained (despite the evidence) that these paints are made with pure stones and this is pretty unethical.
 It also casts a doubt over the lightfastness rating of the paint.

 With that caveat, some of the colours are unique that I could recommend.
 Do note that some of the PrimaTek paints are weak (Lapis, Sugelite) and extremely gummy and difficult to paint with (Bronzite, Mayan Blue)

-Selected pigments in the Daniel Smith range that I could recommend:
+Selected pigments in the Daniel Smith range that I could recommend for their special effects and overall uniqueness:

-Three of the above PrimaTek colours can also be purchased in THIS SET of six
+Three of the above PrimaTek colours can also be found in THIS SET of six

 NOTE: Do also check out Schmincke Horadam's limited edition Super Granulation range.
 They are also special effects paints similar to PrimaTeks, but made using known pigments and mixes.